Portretfoto van een student

 We encourage applicants who are working in the industry and already have a bachelor's degree.
 If you want to take a year off to take your skills and knowledge further, then we would be happy to receive your application.

-To prepare for this master’s programme, you will have to do a literature review assignment on the field your wish to research.
-You will also provide a portfolio or relevant industry experience showing your expertise, knowledge, and skills in the area you want to research and master.
-The assignment and portfolio will be evaluated and discussed during your intake interview.
+To prepare for this master’s programme, you are required to do a literature review assignment in the field you wish to research.
+In addition, you must provide a portfolio or demonstrate relevant industry experience that your expertise, knowledge, and skills in your chosen area of research.

 Flowchart admission process